Last Update: 9/2/23

 The law goes further than defining the criminal activity here.
 It also states that any Florida condo board member who is charged with a crime defined in the amended statute must be taken off the condo board.

-Just getting charged requires removal, not conviction.
+Just getting charged requires removal, not a conviction.

 B. Reinstatement of Charged Condo Board Members